awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

    QUIT
    ```

-1. Make the following changes to the file you created in the previous step:
+1. Make the following changes to the file that you created in the previous step:
    + Replace *example\.com* with your sending domain\.
    + Replace *Base64EncodedSMTPUserName* with your base64\-encoded SMTP user name\.
    + Replace *Base64EncodedSMTPPassword* with your base64\-encoded SMTP password\.
    + Replace *sender@example\.com* with the email address you are sending from\.
 This identity must be verified\.
    + Replace *recipient@example\.com* with the destination email address\.
 If your Amazon SES account is still in the sandbox, this address must be verified\.
-   + Replace *ConfigSet* with the name of the configuration set that you want to use when you send this email\.
+   + Replace *ConfigSet* with the name of the [configuration set](using-configuration-sets.md) that you want to use when you send this email\.
+**Note**
+If you don't want to use a configuration set, you can omit the entire line that begins with `X-SES-CONFIGURATION-SET`\.

    When you finish, save the file as `input.txt`\.

 1. At the command line, choose one of the following options:
-   + **To send using Explicit SSL over port 587** – Enter the following command:
+   + **To send using explicit SSL over port 587** – Enter the following command:

      ```
      openssl s_client -crlf -quiet -starttls smtp -connect email-smtp.us-west-2.amazonaws.com:587 < input.txt
      ```
-   + **To send using Implicit SSL over port 465** – Enter the following command:
+   + **To send using implicit SSL over port 465** – Enter the following command:

      ```
      openssl s_client -crlf -quiet -connect email-smtp.us-west-2.amazonaws.com:465 < input.txt